Beep! Beep! Make way for a caravan of “COPPA Cassandras.”

 If you run a website that deals with kid-related products or issues, it’s important to make sure you’re in compliance with COPPA regulations.
 If you don’t, you could be staring down the barrel of an FTC lawsuit.
 Moreover, elected officials are eager to pass statues like the one described above – better to get your ducks in a row now than wait till the last minute.

-The Kelly Law Firm can help.
-And guess what, it costs a lot less than you probably think; after all, lawyers who are tech geeks at heart understand the mindset and revenue limitations of online entrepreneurs.
+And guess what, getting a legal privacy consultation probably costs a lot less than you think; after all, lawyers who are tech geeks at heart understand the mindset and revenue limitations of online entrepreneurs.